hpssjellis/neuro-ml/README.md

 - regional plasticity measurements
 - high-resolution electrophysiological analysis

-Only a small subset of MaxOne electrodes (order of tens, not hundreds) are typically routed as active stimulation sites in published protocols, with the bulk of the array used for recording.
+Only a small subset of MaxOne electrodes (order of tens, not hundreds) are typically routed as active stimulation sites in published protocols, with the bulk of the array used for recording — the same sparse-role principle rehearsed in the Stage 0 sandbox.
 The MaxOne is therefore the platform for understanding **why** a successful CL1 algorithm works, at a spatial resolution the CL1's 59 channels cannot provide.

-The two systems become complementary rather than redundant: CL1 for algorithm discovery and rapid iteration, MaxOne for mechanistic explanation.
+The three systems become complementary rather than redundant: the sandbox for protocol design and intuition-building at zero cost, the CL1 for algorithm discovery and rapid iteration on living tissue, and the MaxOne for mechanistic explanation at high spatial resolution.

 ## Scientific Objective

 Determine how programmable bidirectional electrode interactions and spatial stimulation geometries influence adaptive behavior, reinforcement learning, and network plasticity in cultured human neural networks.

-The project addresses two complementary questions:
+The project addresses three complementary questions:

+- **Design question (Sandbox):** Which zone-role configurations, truth-table mappings, and frequency-based training schedules produce stable, learnable protocols in simulation?
-- **Algorithmic question (CL1):** Which reinforcement strategies produce the fastest and most stable adaptive behavior?
+- **Algorithmic question (CL1):** Which of those reinforcement strategies produce the fastest and most stable adaptive behavior in living tissue?
 - **Mechanistic question (MaxOne):** What spatial and network-level electrophysiological changes accompany successful learning?

 ## Relationship to Published Work (DishBrain / Cortical Labs)